 The documents that have been executed by affixing the Common Seal of the City of Joondalup are submitted to Council for information (Attachment 1 refers).

-MOVED Mayor Jacob, SECONDED Cr Jones that Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 3 March 2020 to 21 April 2020, as detailed in Attachment 1 to Report CJ056-05/20.
+That Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 3 March 2020 to 21 April 2020, as detailed in Attachment 1 to this Report.